RENEW

 Aims

 Spending time in nature is good for people’s health and wellbeing, and encouraging people to connect with nature is part of the Government’s 25 Year Plan for the environment.
-However, human visitors have an impact, particularly on fragile or sensitive sites.
-So how can we successfully manage access to these places alongside protecting what makes them special?
+However, human visitors have an impact on nature, particularly in fragile or sensitive sites.
+Many of the UK’s important places for nature have designated ‘protected site’ status, which means their biodiversity and/or geological value is recognised and protected by law.

-• To understand what social science measures have been used to reduce the impact of visitors, recreational users and tourists in protected areas and other similar natural sites.
+• What social science measures have been used to reduce the impact of visitors, recreational users and tourists in protected areas and other natural sites?

-• To consider the implications for the management of protected sites, including for social inclusion.
+• What are the implications for the management of protected sites, including for social inclusion and future policy?

 Approach

-The RENEW team is conducting a systematic review drawing on international evidence as well as research from here in the UK to help answer these questions.
-A rigorous, systematic search of the literature will identify relevant studies.
-These will be assessed for quality, and the lessons and findings drawn out and compared.
-Looking at research into a range of different interventions and different settings will enable us to see not only whether different measures worked, but also why – and what that might mean for future strategies in managing sensitive sites.
+The first step was to establish the criteria needed to search existing evidence for relevant studies that would help us answer our research questions.
+A rigorous, systematic search of the literature was then conducted to identify relevant studies, which in turn were assessed for their research quality and the scientific validity of their findings.
+Key lessons and findings are now being synthesised into a written report.
+Looking at research into a range of different interventions and different settings is enabling us to see not only whether different measures have worked, but also understand why – and what that might mean for designing a future strategy in managing biodiversity recovery in protected and other sensitive sites.

 “Evidence is growing about the benefits of recreation in natural environments, but there is also mounting concern about the environmental impacts of recreational activities.
 We need management strategies that allow us to encourage people to spend time in nature but minimise wildlife disturbance and habitat degradation.
 The review will help Natural England’s site managers and other staff to achieve those aims.”